naveensilver/DevSecOps_CI-CD_Project/README.md

 ![10](https://github.com/naveensilver/DevSecOps_CI-CD_Project/assets/120022254/713a9032-1e7f-4321-8c3e-e05b426828df)

-Note: By default username and password is 'admin` we can change password.
+Note: By default username and password is `admin` we can change password.

 Username : admin